Connecticut Military and Veterans Benefits

 • Stroke

-The program also provides palliative care and respite care.
+The program also provides palliative and respite care.

 Who is eligible for care at the Sgt.
 John L. Levitow Healthcare Center?